Puppetworks-Animation-Studio/deadline-davinci-resolve/README.md

 ##### Notes
 * The RenderPreset is loaded first, then the Format+Codec, so you can override these settings from the preset.
 * If any of the optional parameters are not set, the values in the project file will be used.
-* If any of the pearameters cannot be set, the job will fail.
+* If any of the parameters cannot be set, the job will fail.

 ### Example submission
 job_info.txt file